 First, buy your exam voucher.
 (P.S.
 Find out how to get a voucher discount!)
 Then, decide if you are going to test in-person or online and register for your exam.
 Since online testing is relatively new, we’ve put together some answers to FAQs about the process.

 Many organizations are struggling with IT hiring due to large skills gaps in the workforce.
 Employers are desperately seeking skilled IT pros.
 Now is the time to strike while the iron is hot!
 If you are going to join today’s digital workforce, it makes sense to start acquiring your IT certifications now.

-Whether you’re just getting into IT or have multiple certifications under your belt, stay connected with CompTIA as you make your next move.
-Sign up for our newsletter and get 10% off your next purchase.
+Whether you’re just getting into IT or have multiple certifications, stay connected with CompTIA as you make your next move.
+Plus, learn how you can save big on your next CompTIA purchase!